See what's on and browse past Chapel events.

 Nuffield College Chapel was completed in 1961 under the direction of the artist John Piper and was subsequently dedicated on 13 December 1961 by the then Bishop of Oxford, Dr Harry Carpenter.
 Piper was also responsible for the design of the stained glass windows, the altar table and the original pair of candlesticks.
 The stained glass windows are the most striking features of the Chapel and were made by Patrick Reyntiens.
 The largest of these, the North Window, depicts the Five Wounds of Christ.
 The sculptor John Hoskin made the reredos and the cross, and the golden curtain behind the altar was woven by students at the Royal College of Art.

-Regular services are held in the Chapel at noon on Fridays during term-time, with communion services once a term and special services to celebrate the important events in the Christian calendar.
+Regular services are held in the Chapel at noon on Fridays during term-time, with at least one service per term and special services to celebrate the important events in the Christian calendar.

 Nuptial blessings, christenings, funerals and memorial services for people associated with the College have all taken place in the Chapel.